 [Outro]

-"The devil should have representation upon the earth"
+should have a representation upon the earth"

 (Silence)